In 6514990, we added GPU acceleration for ConvolveOp for kernel sizes of 3x3 and 5x5.

 and on ATI hardware from R5xx on up.
 But on R300 boards, such as Radeon 9600 and 9800,

 performance of 5x5 ConvolveOp is unacceptably slow.
 Enabling native tracing with

 J2D_TRACE_LEVEL=2 shows the following on Radeon 9800 with Catalyst 7.2 (same can be

 seen with earlier Catalyst drivers on Windows, or on Radeon 9600 with 8.34 on Linux):

 Link successful.
 The GLSL fragment shader will run in software - available number

-of texture instructions exceeded.
+of constants exceeded.

 Clearly the operation is causing the driver to fall back to a software path, which